The Explorer’s Passage Terms & Conditions

 Any entity with whom you book our Trips, other than directly through The Explorer’s Passage, is working strictly as your agent.
 TEP does not accept responsibility for any payments made by you to these third parties until it is received by TEP and credited to your TEP invoice.

-- A $500 deposit is due at the time of booking a trip.
-This deposit is a non-refundable administrative fee (“Administrative Fee”).
+All deposits are a non-refundable administrative fee (“Administrative Fee”).
 TEP’s administration costs in planning your trip are not refundable because of the work and expense required in planning, booking services, and organizing your trip from the moment your trip is booked.

 Cancellation Policy When You the Traveler Cancels